RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 > `We begin noticing an unusual increase in cancellation levels starting with March 11th.
-We have determined that they might be caused by a fear of travel over health concerns factor, given the recent global pandemic declaration by WHO, and the US announcement of banning travel from the EU (Apostu & Beres, 2020).`
+We have determined that it might be caused by a fear of travel over health concerns factor, given the recent global pandemic declaration by WHO, and the US announcement of banning travel from the EU (Apostu & Beres, 2020).`

 ` `